brevzin/cpp_proposals/118x_spaceship/annex-c.md

     bool operator==(A, int);   // #1
     bool operator==(int, int); // #2 (builtin)

-The first is an Exact Match (once the arguments are reversed), whereas the second requires a conversion, so it's the best viable candidate.
+The first is an Exact Match (once the arguments are reversed), whereas the second requires a Conversion, so the first is the best viable candidate.

 Silently changing which function gets executed is facially the worst thing we can do, but in this particular situation doesn't seem that bad.
 We're already in a situation where, in C++17, `x == 10` and `10 == x` invoke different kinds of functions (the former invokes a user-defined function, the latter a builtin) and if those two give different answers, that seems like an inherently questionable program.